pcchao/PAC-Proj1/README.md

 The source code for the node crawling

 clique_find.py
+-Source code for:
+  >Graph generate (Auxilliary Graph and Sanitized Graph) and
+  >Seed Indentification
+  >Propagation
--source code for Graph generate (Auxilliary Graph and Sanitized Graph) -To run the code, "path" need to change for the local environment for the address of Nodelists folder
+-To run the code, "path" need to change for the local environment for the address of Nodelists folder